Diagnosis

 EEG brain activity

-An EEG records the electrical activity of the brain via electrodes affixed to the scalp.
-EEG results show changes in brain activity that may be useful in diagnosing brain conditions, especially epilepsy and other seizure disorders.
+An EEG records the electrical activity of the brain via electrodes attached to the scalp.
+EEG results show changes in brain activity that may aid in diagnosing brain conditions, especially epilepsy and other seizure conditions.

-A CT scan can be used to visualize nearly all parts of the body and is used to diagnose disease or injury as well as to plan medical, surgical or radiation treatment.
+A CT scan can see nearly all parts of the body and is used to diagnose disease or injury as well as to plan medical, surgical or radiation treatment.

 Pinpointing seizure location